Ideal Target Clients and Why Chasing The Wrong Customers Waste Time, Money, and Energy

 Define Your Ideal Target Customer Profile

 The best solution sellers do not waste time chasing the wrong customers.
 They know what makes for a good client and how to win their trust.
 Just as every company’s strategy and culture is unique, the same is true for defining your ideal customer.
-It is well worth defining your ideal target client profile where you should win the majority of the time.
+Clarity and focus matter.

 Six Areas to Get Right So You Stop Chasing the Wrong Customers